Reaching Child Custody Agreements

 - The child’s opinion, depending on age and maturity

-The courts generally believe that both parents should be substantially involved in the lives of their children and will attempt to make a determination that reflects this belief.
+The courts generally operate on the presumption that parents should both be involved in a child’s life whenever possible and will attempt to make a determination that reflects this belief.
 However, the best interests of the child will always be the court’s first and foremost concern.

 Contact Us For Help With Your Custody Case